It's All About Love

 Summary

 In summation, each one of us is a unique individual and needs to express themselves in the way God has created them.
 As a spouse, our job is to appreciate the person God has given us as a mate.
 That person is a complement to who you are, though they may seem like your total opposite.
+Over time, each one of your differences will positively pour over into each other.
+They will expand each other and cause you both to grow in ways you would not have otherwise grown.
+So, let Boo doo as they do.

 However, there are limits to your individuality and unique personality.
 Everything you do has to be filtered through the Word and Spirit of God.
 Being a Christian means you are accountable to God, and being married means you are accountable to your spouse because all our choices eventually affect each other.